alanwsmith/obs-example-python-scripts/README.md

 # OBS Example Python Scripts

+NOTE: These are prototypes to
+sight in on a final script.
+They're useful for that purpose and can work as basic examples in some cases but that's not their primary purpose.

+TODO: Rename the Repo from Examples to Prototypes.

+NOTE: The scripts get more and more complete as they go on.
+The early ones aren't as solid as the later ones.

 NOTE: This is a draft/scratchpad.
 I've got the parts I need.
 Keeping it public, but it's not cleaned up.